sirixdb/sirixdb.github.io/rest-api.md

 If both parameters are omitted the root-node (and its subtree) is going to be replaced by the new XML fragment or JSON data.
 In the case of XML an error is thrown if the HTTP request body doesn't start with a start-tag.

-Using a POST HTTP-request to `https://localhost:9443` can be used to send a longer XQuery-expression in the body.
+- `POST https://localhost:9443`: send longer XQuery-expression in the body.

+### Delete

 - `DELETE https://localhost:9443` removes all databases stored.
 No `Content-Type` declaration is needed.
 - `DELETE https://localhost:9443/$database` removes the database with all resources.
 You have to speficy the `Content-Type` depending if the $database is of type JSON or XML (`application/xml` or `application/json`).